skypjack/entt/docs/md/meta.md

 int value = any.cast<int>();
 ```

-This should make working with arithmetic types and scoped or unscoped enums as
+This makes working with arithmetic types and scoped or unscoped enums as easy as
-easy as it is in C++.<br/>
+it is in C++.<br/>
-It's also worth noting that it's still possible to set up conversion functions
+It's still possible to set up conversion functions manually and these are always
-manually and these will always be preferred over the automatic ones.
+preferred over the automatic ones.

 ## Implicitly generated default constructor

-In many cases, it's useful to be able to create objects of default constructible
+Creating objects of default constructible types through the reflection system
-types through the reflection system, while not having to explicitly register the
+while not having to explicitly register the meta type or its default constructor
-meta type or the default constructor.<br/>
+is also possible.<br/>
 For example, in the case of primitive types like `int` or `char`, but not just
 them.

-For this reason and only for default constructible types, default constructors
+For default constructible types only, default constructors are automatically
-are automatically defined and associated with their meta types, whether they are
+defined and associated with their meta types, whether they are explicitly or
-explicitly or implicitly generated.<br/>
+implicitly generated.<br/>
 Therefore, this is all is needed to construct an integer from its meta type:

 ```cpp
 entt::resolve<int>().construct();
 ```

-Where the meta type can be for example the one returned from a meta container,
+Where the meta type is for example the one returned from a meta container,
 useful for building keys without knowing or having to register the actual types.

 In all cases, when users register default constructors, they are preferred both